tronprotocol/tronweb/README.md

 which works as a jolly.
 If you do so, though, the more precise specification has priority.
 Supposing you are using a server which provides everything, like TronGrid, you can instantiate TronWeb as:

-The easiest way to instantiate tronWeb is to run
 ```js
 const tronWeb = new TronWeb({
     fullHost: 'https://api.trongrid.io',